 A shopper on Amazon isn’t going to search for “mystery.”
-They’re going to search for “murder mysteries crime thriller series” (which is actually a really hot term right now if it fits your book!)
+They’re going to search for “murder mysteries crime thriller series” because that’s how our brains work.

 Amazon’s algorithm is designed to take notice of books that are getting purchased AND reviewed.

 So be sure you have a solid book marketing strategy to remind people to review when you launch, and at regular intervals through other channels like email or social media for the life of your book.

 Plus, people like what other people like, so when an Amazon shopper sees a bunch of good reviews for your book, they don’t have to think as critically about buying.
 So never stop, there’s no such thing as too many reviews.